rreichhard/Data_Science_Portfolio/Rock and Roll Hall of Fame EDA/README.md

 # Rock and Roll Hall of Fame Exploration

 This project was an exercise in webscraping, data cleaning/transformation, and visualization.
+There are multiple Jupyter files in this project.
+Each one takes an original dataset, cleans/transforms it, and saves it for use in the next file.
+Original datasets can be found in the "DATA" folder of this repository or in the Data Sources section below.

 ## Installation